s-christian/Fit_or_Fail/fitorfail-next/README.md

     -   User profile_pictures
     -   Ad image_urls
 -   Improve API to add/delete multiple questions or ads at once
+-   Improved site statistics
+    -   points, totalAnswers, correctAnswers, and wins counts per month
+        -   Statistics collection in MongoDB that holds totals for everything, and totals on a monthly basis
+        -   Statistics updated automatically upon submission of user scores
 -   Friends list
 -   User refresh tokens to avoid the need to manually log in every two hours
     -   Way to blacklist or revoke certain tokens/refresh tokens in order to end the theft of a user's token